facebook/chisel/README.md

 brew install chisel
 ```

+Then follow the instructions Homebrew displays to add chisel to your _~/.lldbinit_.

-Or, download chisel and add the following line to your _~/.lldbinit_ file.
+Alternatively, download chisel and add the following line to your _~/.lldbinit_ file.
 If it doesn't exist, create it.

 ```Python
 # ~/.lldbinit